 So there are some foods that I can’t let go of.
 You know, the ones that you can eat over and over again and still want more.
 The ones where every time you take a bite, it’s like that first taste all over again.
 I wanted to share with you my top 5 favorite dishes in Seattle.
 I honestly think I have eaten at every restaurant that you would want to in this city and the ones that make this list are very special to me.
 I will share the list with you in no particular order of favoritism as I could never make that decision anyway.
 I love them all!

 Next on the list for me is Pike Street Fish Fry’s Cod and Chips.
-I don’t know how they do it, but they are able to make the best fish and chips nonstop from 11am to 3 am every night.
+I don’t know how they do it, but they are able to make the best fish and chips nonstop from 11 am to 3 am every night.
 Holy amazing sh*t, these things are great!
 Easily the best fish and chips that I have ever had.
 Fancy restaurants get it way wrong with cod and large pieces of fish.
+These fab restaurants with great food are often a great place to enjoy with friends.
+Though if you choose to go here with a friend who is a recovering alcoholic as they may use beer batter for the fish.
+You may possibly want to research Can alcoholics have beer battered food?
+This way you can possibly prevent any awkward situation and feelings of guilt.
 You need small, fatty, oily things to do it right.
 Don’t forget to order their fish tacos on Tuesdays!

 Next stop is at Tsukushinbo for a very unique and hard to come by dish called Oroshi Age Mochi.
 They know what they are doing with sushi, but they also know how to throw down in the kitchen.
 Mom and Dad in the back whip up some amazing things.
 Their oroshi age mochi is fried mochi in an extremely rich dashi broth with freshly grated daikon root.
 The broth is rich, sweet, and very savory.
 The fried mochi is super crispy on the exterior with a very gummy, dense interior.
 As you pick them up with your chopsticks they begin to stretch and sag like a soft dough.
 For anyone who likes a gummy texture this is probably the best dish I could imagine.
 I usually order three of these… and then go for the omakase.